axonops/async-python-cassandra/docs/getting-started.md

 #### Why This Happens

 The streaming implementation uses callbacks to coordinate with the Cassandra driver.
 These callbacks create circular references that Python's garbage collector cannot clean up automatically.
 Without explicit cleanup via `close()` or a context manager, these references persist indefinitely, causing memory leaks.

+> 📖 **Learn more**: For a detailed explanation of how context managers prevent these memory leaks, see [Understanding Context Managers](context-managers-explained.md).

 #### When to Use Streaming